Skip to main content

 Horticulture Club

-Advisor, Mrs. Carla Hagan
+Advisor, Carla Hagan

 The Horticulture Club meets monthly and usually shares a meal.
 Guest speakers bring a professional perspective.
 Meetings include financial reporting and activity planning.
 EKU Horticulture conducts the annual Poinsettia Sale in the fall and performs landscape installation and maintenance jobs as money-making activities.
 Club members also take field trips to horticulture related sites and events and enjoy socializing and fellowship outside the classroom.
 Dues are $5 per semester.

-Pre-veterinary Club
+Pre-Veterinary Club

 Advisor, Dr. Jessica Kenealy

 Students who are interested in attending veterinary school are encouraged to join the Pre-Vet Club.
 Club events include attendance to the annual national American Pre-Veterinary Medical Association symposium, trips to visit veterinary schools, networking events with industry leaders, and service events with local animal organizations.
 Members acquire knowledge of careers in veterinary medicine, leadership skills, a T-shirt, friendship, mentorship and support!
 Interested?
-Contact the club president, Dr. Kenealy or Dr. Sexten.
+Contact the club president, Dr. Kenealy, or Dr. Sexten.

 NALP (National Association of Landscape Professionals)

-Advisors, Mrs. Carla Hagan and Mr. John Duvall
+Advisors, Carla Hagan and John Duvall

 PLANET Student Chapter members attend the National Convention where they participate in Student Career Days, the Career Fair, student competitive events, and sight seeing.
 The Chapter also hosts money making events.